Virtual Open Events

 For further details regarding our admissions process, please visit our admissions page.

-During the Virtual Open Day on September 19, there will be an opportunity for prospective parents who have previously registered for the open day, to join a live Q&A with the Headmistress (10am or 11am).
+During the Virtual Open Day on 22 June, there will be an opportunity for prospective parents who have previously registered for the open day, to join a live Q&A with the Headmistress.
 Details will be provided, following your registration.

 Table A: General Questions

 Entry is sometimes possible throughout the School; however, the usual entry points are Reception, Year 3, Year 5, Year 7 and Year 12.

 Yes, private tours can be arranged; please contact our Admissions Manager, Mrs Julie Harris at email@example.com

 We had a full and varied programme of remote learning, using a range of online platforms.
 A gallery of photos displaying the fantastic work of our pupils can be seen on this page, or to see our dedicated Virtual School Page.

 In the event of a local lockdown or another DFE directive to close the School, we will be able to resume our remote learning strategies and teachers are already preparing for this possibility.

 Yes, please contact Mrs Julie Harris at firstname.lastname@example.org or call 020 3261 0139 for more information.